wth6618/com519_project/README.md

 # COMP519

-__python version3.6__
 ## Before you run:
 Download the initial chromosome files from the challenge website: https://www.innocentive.com/ar/challengeWorkspace/challengeDetails/692272
 Ensure that the file names are kept the same.
-If python 3 is not installed on your machine, follow the link to install a version later than 3.5: https://www.python.org/downloads/
+If python 3 is not installed on your machine, follow the link to install version 3.6 or later: https://www.python.org/downloads/
 Clone the minimap2 repository here: https://github.com/lh3/minimap2
 Link to installation instructions: https://github.com/lh3/minimap2#uguide From your preferred unix terminal, navigate to the minimap2 repository.